-(CNN)Here's a look at what you need to know about Pakistan, the sixth most populous country in the world.
+(CNN)Here's a look at Pakistan.
 It borders Iran, Afghanistan and India in Southeast Asia.
 In 1947, Pakistan gained its independence from Great Britain.

 (from the CIA World Factbook)

 Area: 796,095 sq km (slightly less than twice the size of California)